mnorin/ba.sh/README.md

 }
 ```

-I don't like eval much and usually try to avoid it, but for bash 3 it seems to be the only solution.
+I generally avoid eval, but for bash 3 it seems to be the only solution.
 Considering we know what's inside class files, security concerns should be low in this specific case.
 Also, it's an internal command, so still helps to exclude external dependencies.

 And if we dive deeper into eval-based constructor (bash 3-compatible), this is where things get interesting.
 Let's have a look at performance test results.